bgdnrvsky/tmod/README.md

 Add a remote mod to `.tmod/remotes.json` using its slug, or add already existing JAR files to `.tmod/locals/` directory.

-Tmod keeps information about dependencies and incompabilites so you can add the single mod and all the necessary libraries for it will be already there !
+Tmod keeps information about dependencies and incompatibilities so you can add the single mod and all the necessary libraries for it will be already there !

 # Usage example